os-fpga/Virtual-FPGA-Lab/readme_new.md

 # Virtual-FPGA-Lab
-This repository contains codebase for Virtual FPGA Lab in Makerchip as part of my Open Source contribution to the Google Summer of Code 2021 under FOSSi Foundation.
+This repository contains codebase for Virtual FPGA Lab in Makerchip as part of my Open Source contribution to the Open Source Silicon Foundation.

-More details about the project : https://summerofcode.withgoogle.com/projects/#6560715852218368
+## Contributors:
+- Steve Hoover, Founder, Redwood EDA
+- Akos Hadnagy, advisor
+- Dylan McNamee, advisor
+- Bala Dhinesh, Participant in Google Summer of Code 2021, under FOSSi Foundation
+- Shivani Shah, student at the International Institute of Information Technology, Bangalore
+- Mayank Kabra, student at the International Institute of Information Technology, Bangalore

 # Contents
 [1.
 Abstract](#abstract)